wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-users-groups-approles/includes/2-users-groups.md

 In addition to users, administrators (*and other people with the appropriate access*), can use the Azure AD admin center to create and manage security groups that contain collections of users, groups, and roles specific to your custom app.

 Custom apps that are configured with Microsoft identity to support user's signing-in receive information about the user.
-This includes profile information such as their name and email address, but can also the groups they belong to or app roles they've been assigned to.
-Your custom app can use this information and in the cases where the app has the necessary permissions, enable the user to edit their details from within the app.
+This includes profile information such as their name and email address, but can also include the groups they belong to or app roles they've been assigned to.
+Your custom app can use this information and, in the cases where the app has the necessary permissions, enable the user to edit their details from within the app.

 ### Add or delete users